-This is a roast chicken with crispy skin and juicy, flavorful meat; it is exactly the chicken I’ve been wanting to make for a while now.
+This is exactly the chicken I’ve been wanting to make for a while now.
 If you’re a friend of mine on Instagram, you’ve already heard about my extreme excitement with this chicken.
 I just might have danced around the kitchen for a few moments after I tasted the first bite.

 I’ve fought with whole chickens repeatedly over the past few years.
 I tried everything from simple sauces to complicated sauces, spice rubs with long ingredient lists, specific instructions for when and how to flip the bird mid-process.
 Not only was I over-complicating the heck out of a simple roast chicken, I was stressing myself out!
 I was using multiple pots, racks and tools and all I needed in the end was a baking sheet.